Richens Lacey Wootton: Later years and death

 Wootton spent his final years at Simpson's Rest near Trinidad, Colorado, where he continued to welcome travelers, including prominent figures and outlaws.
 He died in 1893 at the age of 77.
 His son, R. L. Wootton Jr., later served in the Colorado legislature.

 Legacy

 Richens Lacy Wootton is remembered as one of the last prominent mountain men and as a symbol of the rugged, entrepreneurial spirit of the American West.
 The Santa Fe Railway named a locomotive in his honor.
-He appears as a character in George MacDonald Fraser’s novel Flashman and the Redskins and is mentioned in James A. Michener’s Centennial.
+He appears as a character in George MacDonald Fraser’s novel Flashman and the Redskins and Allan Vaughan Elston’s The Sheriff of San Miguel and is mentioned in James A. Michener’s Centennial.